lengfei5/Project_neuronal_miRNAs/README.md

         So give up this step and just use default equal weights now Probably try this again, because this is still a concern for me.
         No success again
+        The conclusion is that the sample variances are tricky to estimate and make the fitting very sensitive; at the end it is difficult to manage.

   - [ ] Improve the model fitting, especially for known examples, lsy-6
     - [x] test group lasso, manually define groups using correction test `gglasso` R package and define gropus using feature correation; there are some improvment in the grouping effect but not quite dramatic;
           some known groups (e.g. AFD and BAG) were already caputred by the `glmnet`
+    - [ ] use the correlation to group some close neuron groups again, e.g. BAG and AFD and still stick to the glmnet

-    - [ ] post-filtering (i.e. removing non-significant ones)
+    - [ ???] post-filtering (i.e. removing non-significant ones)

-  - [ ] Optimize the fitting and parameter
-  - [ ] save the final tables and plots
+  - [ ] select the tuning parameter and save the final tables and plots

 ### code structure